Trayce Jackson-Davis: Professional career

+Golden State Warriors (2023–2026)

 Jackson-Davis was drafted 57th overall by the Golden State Warriors in the second round in the 2023 NBA draft.
 The pick was initially held by the Washington Wizards, who traded the rights to Jackson-Davis for cash considerations on draft night.

-Jackson-Davis made his regular-season debut against the Sacramento Kings on October 27, 2023, where he only played 5 minutes and recorded one rebound.
-Against the New Orleans Pelicans on October 30, Jackson-Davis recorded 13 points, 9 rebounds and 4 blocks in a 130–102 win.
+Jackson-Davis made his regular-season debut against the Sacramento Kings on October 27, 2023, where he only played five minutes and recorded one rebound.
+Against the New Orleans Pelicans on October 30, Jackson-Davis recorded 13 points, nine rebounds, and four blocks in a 130–102 win.
 On December 19, Jackson-Davis achieved his first double-double, recording 10 points, 13 rebounds and 3 blocks in a 132–126 overtime win against the Boston Celtics.
 Jackson-Davis recorded a second straight double-double against the Washington Wizards on December 22, having 10 points and 15 rebounds in a 129–118 victory.
-Jackson-Davis recorded 15 points, 6 rebounds and 4 blocks in a blowout 125–90 win against the Milwaukee Bucks on March 6, with three of those blocks being against Giannis Antetokounmpo.
+Jackson-Davis recorded 15 points, 6 rebounds and 4 blocks in a blowout 125–90 win against the Milwaukee Bucks on March 6, 2024, with three of those blocks being against Giannis Antetokounmpo.
 On April 4, Jackson-Davis recorded a career-high 20 points, combined with 5 rebounds and 4 assists in a 133–110 blowout win against the Houston Rockets.
 During the 2023–2024 season, Jackson-Davis averaged 1.1 blocks per game, which was 4th among rookies.

 On March 9, 2025, Jackson-Davis was sent back to the Santa Cruz Warriors.
-Jackson-Davis says this is not some sort of punishment or demotion, but more so an opportunity as he has not been getting consistent minutes.
+Jackson-Davis said this is not some sort of punishment or demotion, but more so an opportunity as he has not been getting consistent minutes.
+He made 62 appearances (including 37 starts) for Golden State during the 2024–25 NBA season, averaging 6.6 points, 5.0 rebounds, and 1.7 assists.

+Jackson-Davis played in 36 games (including one start) for the Warriors during the 2025–26 season, recording averages of 4.2 points, 3.1 rebounds, and 0.9 assists.

+Toronto Raptors (2026–present)

+On February 5, 2026, Jackson-Davis was traded to the Toronto Raptors in exchange for a 2026 second-round draft pick.
+He debuted with the Raptors in a 122–104 victory over the Indiana Pacers on February 8, recording 10 points and 10 rebounds in 15 minutes.
+With this performance, Jackson-Davis became the fifth player in franchise history to record a double-double in their debut.